Governance, Architecture & Control

 How do we measure the ROI of governance?

 We measure it through 'Rework Avoidance' and 'Speed to Production'.
-Proper governance reduces the 40% rework average seen in unmanaged AI programs.
+Proper governance cuts the rework that unmanaged AI programs accumulate before anything reaches production.

 Explore other strategy areas